 The tracer moves through your body, where it may collect in the specific organ or tissue.
 The tracer gives off tiny bits of radiation called gamma rays.
 The camera records the gamma rays.
 Then a computer turns the recording into 3-dimensional pictures.
 SPECT scan pictures show how organs are working.

 Other types of scans, such as computed tomography (CT) scans or magnetic resonance imaging (MRI) show more details of the organs themselves.
 The SPECT picture may be matched with those from a CT scan to get more detailed information about where the tracer is located.

 A SPECT scan is done to:

-A single photon-emission computed tomography (SPECT) scan is done in a hospital nuclear medicine department or at a special radiology center by a radiologist or nuclear medicine specialist and a technologist.
+A SPECT scan is done in a hospital nuclear medicine department.
 You will lie on a table that is hooked to a large scanner, cameras, and a computer.

 The radioactive tracer is usually given in a vein (IV).
 You may need to wait as long as an hour for the tracer to move through your body.
 During this time, you may need to avoid moving and talking.

 The SPECT scanner is a large machine that scans your body.
 It has two cameras that rotate slowly around your body.
 They will be very close to your body but should not touch you.
 The scanned pictures are sent to a computer screen so your doctor can see them.
 Many scans are done to make a series of pictures.